vduseev/ilexconf/README.md

 config = Config(
     # Take the basic settings from JSON file
     from_json("settings.json"),

-    # Merge them with a dictionary
+    # Merge the dictionary into that
     { "database": { "connection": { "host": "test.local" } } },

     # Merge the keyword arguments on top
     database__connection__port=4000
 )
 ```

 When we initialize config all the values are merged.
+Arguments are merged in order.
 Every next argument is merged on top of the previous mapping values.
-And keyword arguments override even that.
+And keyword arguments override even that. _For more details read about <a href="#quick_start_merge">merging</a> strategy below.

 For a settings file `settings.json` with the following content ...